 It is surprising that despite the great success women entrepreneurs achieve, most people have an inner belief that entrepreneurship is too risky and involves more responsibilities than a woman can handle.

 Women may internalise these attitudes, causing them not to chase their dreams.
 Alternatively, they might start out on their entrepreneurship journey only to be discouraged by friends and family.

 Childcare and maternity leave also contribute to such stereotypes.
 Many still believe, especially in developing countries, that a woman’s “natural” place is at home taking care of children.

 Male Dominated Industries

 Only 15% of engineering and technology undergraduates are females.
-Therefore, it is way more challenging for a female to find a job or start a business in such fields.
-It is no wonder that in many cases, women entrepreneurship are expected to have a “feminine” nature.
+Therefore, it is way more challenging for a female to find a job or start a business in such fields, as many employers have a subconscious bias towards hiring men.

 Gender Pay Gap

 Women are still paid less than men in the UK.
 Among the top 10% of earners, the majority are men.
 This gap is discouraging to many women.
 It also affects their choices when deciding a niche for their business.